On the (Non-)Stationary Density of Fractional-Driven Stochastic Differential Equations: Introduction and Main Results

 Here, $\bar{f}(x)=\int_{\R^n} f(x,y)\,\pi^x(dy)$ and \emph{mutatis mutandis} for $\bar{g}$.
 To obtain the convergence $X^\varepsilon\to\bar{X}$, \cite[Theorem 1.2]{Li2020} had to impose the ad-hoc assumption $\bar{g}\in\C_b^2\big(\R^d,\Lin[m]{d}\big)$ to ensure the well-posedness of \eqref{eq:effective_equation}.
 That work verified that this regularity condition is satisfied for $g\in\C_b^3\big(\R^d\times\R^n,\Lin[m]{d}\big)$ and a \emph{uniformly convex} (or \emph{strongly contractive}) drift vector fields.
 This is to say that there is a $\kappa>0$ such that $\braket{b(x,y)-b(x,z),y-z}\leq -\kappa|y-z|^2$ for all $x\in\R^d$ and all $y,z\in\R^n$.

 \Cref{thm:smooth} allows us remove the ad-hoc smoothness assumption since it is a consequence of the other conditions.
 To state the improved result we introduce the following class of drifts: \begin{definition} Let $\xi, R\geq 0$ and $\kappa>0$.
-We write $\S(\kappa, R, \xi)$ for the set of functions $b:\R^d\times\R^n\to\R^n$ satisfying all of the following conditions: \begin{itemize} \item There is a $C>0$ such that
+We write $\S(\kappa, R, \xi)$ for the set of functions $b:\R^d\times\R^n\to\R^n$ satisfying all of the following conditions: \begin{itemize} \item $b$ falls in the regime of \hyperlink{psk}{$\mathbf{(PS)}_{2,H}$}. \item There is a $C>0$ such that

 \item For each $R>0$ there is an $L_R>0$ such that